michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - v: sharpen with a strap
 - v: secure (a sprained joint) with a strap
 ### Family
-strap: strapless, straplike, strapped, strapping, straps, unstrap+;strapping: strappingest, strappingly;unstrap: unstrapped, unstrapping, unstraps
+- strap: strapless, straplike, strapped, strapping, straps, unstrap+
+- strapping: strappingest, strappingly
+- unstrap: unstrapped, unstrapping, unstraps
 ### Examples
 - The baby was a strapping 6 pounds, 12 ounces, with thick, curly black hair like his father’s.
 - He was strapped to a board and several Devils steadied the stretcher as Moore was lowered onto it 3:10 into the game.